quixio/quix-docs/docs/tutorials/currency-alerting/currency-alerting.md

 ✅ You deployed three real-time serverless microservices: the CoinAPI source to read data from another platform, the Threshold Alert transformation to make decisions based on that data, and the Pushover destination to send push notifications to your phone.

-✅ You gained some experience in navigating the Quix platform, and learned how to deploy microservices without needing to write any code.
+✅ You gained some experience in navigating Quix, and learned how to deploy microservices without needing to write any code.

 ## Next steps